-Vladimir Petrov (Latvian spelling- Vladimirs Petrovs) was born in Riga, Latvia, on 27th September 1908 (some sources say 1907).
-Although he joined the ranks of the world chess elite in 1937, he is perhaps less well known than he should be, due to his being arrested by the NKVD in 1942 and imprisoned for the rest of his life.(1) He was subsequently erased from Soviet chess history.
+Vladimir Petrov (Latvian spelling: Vladimirs Petrovs) was born in Riga, Latvia, on 27th September 1907 (some sources list 1908 as the birth year).* Although he joined the ranks of the world chess elite in 1937, he is perhaps less well known than he should be, due to his being arrested by the NKVD in 1942 and imprisoned for the rest of his life.(1) He was subsequently expunged from Soviet chess history.
 Most of his colleagues in the Soviet bloc, with the notable exceptions of Alexander Koblents and Paul Keres, avoided publishing his games, or even mentioning his name in public.(2)

 Genesis of a Master

 Setting law books aside, Petrov instead immersed himself in the games of Latvia's strongest players, Hermanis Karlovich Mattison and Fricis Apsenieks.
 In his own games he favored Mattison's positional style, and soon became an expert at knowing exactly when to trade down to a winning endgame, a characteristic he would retain throughout his career.
-His star rose quickly as he finished shared 2d in the 1926 Latvian Championship, earning the Master title.
-Two years later he joined the Latvian team on 3d board at the inaugural FIDE Chess Olympiad at The Hague, and he would go on to play for Latvia in all the Chess Olympiads up to 1939, garnering a gold medal on 3d board at Prague 1931 and a bronze medal on 1st board at Buenos Aires 1939.
+His star rose quickly as he finished shared 2nd in the 1926 Latvian Chess Congress.
+Two years later he joined the Latvian team on 3rd board at the inaugural FIDE Chess Olympiad at The Hague, and he would go on to play for Latvia in all the Chess Olympiads up to 1939, garnering a gold medal on 3rd board at Prague 1931 and a bronze medal on 1st board at Buenos Aires 1939.
 He won his first Latvian Championship in 1930, and tied Apsenieks in the 1934 edition.
 Petrov had his heart set on playing 1st board for the Olympic team, so instead of a playoff match to decide the Latvian championship, Petrov struck a deal with Apsenieks: he would concede the title in exchange for 1st board in all subsequent Chess Olympiads.

 Joining the Elite